- Is everything organically grown?

 - The pond, farm equipment, and the barn are off-limits.

-- Beware of electric fencing around the chicken coop—it will give a strong shock.
+- Beware of electric fencing around the chicken coop and farm fields—it will give a strong shock.

 - Stay out of tall grass and un-mowed areas.
 There might be poison ivy and ticks in the tall grass.